gshumkov/stenglein-lab-read_preprocessing/README.md

 ## Outputs

-The main outputs of the pipeline are trimmed fastq files, which will be placed in a directory controlled by the `post_trim_fastqc_dir` parameter.
+The main outputs of the pipeline are trimmed fastq files, which will be placed in a directory controlled by the `--fastq_out_dir` parameter.
 By default, this directory will be `./results/trimmed_fastq`.

 ### Optional deduplication